rossrobino/ovr/apps/docs/src/server/docs/07-memo.md

 }
 ```

 This will deduplicate multiple calls to the same function with the with the same arguments and cache the result.
+Every time `<Data />` is called with the same `id`, the result will be reused.

 ## Create your own cache